mrcorpt-games/mrcorpt-games-zen/CONTRIBUTING.md

-# Contributing to mrcorpt-zen
+# Contributing to mrcorpt-games-zen

-Thank you for your interest in contributing to `mrcorpt-zen`!
+Thank you for your interest in contributing to `mrcorpt-games-zen`!
 This document explains the preferred process for contributing code, reporting issues, and suggesting improvements.

 ## How to Contribute